Black Faculty and Staff Association

 assist in University efforts to connect within the recruiting process of potential black employees (faculty and staff) where possible;

 assist in University efforts to connect to the student recruitment and retention process where possible;

 advocate for diversity, equity, and inclusion for black employees at Murray State University;

 articulate feedback to University administration about the black employee experience at Murray State University;

-host events that benefit the professionalism, growth, and engagement of black employees at Murray State University.
+host/co-host and/or provide support (financial and/or presence) at events that benefit the professionalism, growth, and engagement of black employees at Murray State University.

 The Black Faculty and Staff Association aspires to create a campus climate that is inviting, nurturing and hospitable.

 The organization was established circa 1988 by seven African American employees as a desired outcome to network and discuss issues.
 30+ years later, the BFSA continues to serve as a trusted resource for Murray State faculty and staff members by providing a forum for meaningful exchanges.
 We also historically partner with the Office of Multicultural Initiatives, Student Leadership and Inclusive Excellence (OMI) community to assist with outreach to our communities on and off campus.
 We hope that you will join us for many exciting events this academic year.
 You do not need to be a member of the BFSA to participate in BFSA or OMA activities/events.